 Lu Wang Tomb Park Introduction

-The Minglu Wang Tomb is located at the southwest foothills of Mount Taiwu, backed by the mountain and facing the Shuangru Peak, offering a view of the mainland's landscapes.
-It is designed in a three-tiered structure according to the natural terrain, featuring a ceremonial archway, followed by the Huanggai Pavilion, which houses a heavy ding (bronze vessel), and finally, one sees the circular new tomb built of stone blocks.
-The Minglu Wang Tomb was established in 1959 under the instructions of President Chiang Kai-shek, with the burial ceremony held in 1963.
-The surrounding environment of the cemetery is tranquil.
-On August 22, 1959, while the National Army was blasting mountains for stone extraction in the old Jinmen city, they discovered an ancient tomb and found a stone tablet within the stone cave.
-After interpreting the inscription, it was identified as the tomb inscription of Prince Lu, the regent of the Ming dynasty.
-Among the artifacts unearthed were Yongli Tongbao coins and square bricks.
-The inscription details Prince Lu's life events and also proves that he did not die as recorded in Qing Dynasty documents due to betrayal by Zheng Chenggong, but instead due to a respiratory illness.
-This discovery cleared Zheng Chenggong of the long-standing false accusation.
-Furthermore, it was found that Zheng Chenggong passed away before Prince Lu.
+The Minglu King Mausoleum is located on the southwestern foothills of Mount Taiwu, backed by the mountain and facing the Shuangru Peak, offering a view of the mainland landscape.
+The mausoleum is arranged in three terraced levels according to the natural terrain, starting with the archway, followed by the Huanggai Pavilion, which houses a thousand-pound tripod, and finally, the circular new tomb built with stone blocks.
+The Minglu King Mausoleum was constructed in accordance with the instructions of President Chiang Kai-shek in 1959, and the burial ceremony was held in 1963, with the surrounding environment being tranquil.
+On August 22, 1959, the National Army discovered an ancient tomb while blasting rocks on the eastern side of Old Jincheng in Kinmen, and found a stone tablet within the stone cave.
+After interpreting the inscription on the tablet, it was revealed to be the tombstone of the Ming Dynasty's Regent King Lu.
+The excavation also uncovered the Yongli Tongbao coins and square bricks.
+The inscription describes the life achievements of King Lu and provides evidence that his death was not as stated in Qing Dynasty records, which claimed he was murdered by Zheng Chenggong, but rather that he died from asthma.
+This discovery cleared Zheng Chenggong of many years of unfounded accusations.
+It was also later discovered that Zheng Chenggong passed away after King Lu.